piever/juliacon2018/markdown.md

 # Outline

-- **JuliaDBMeta**: a pure Julia package (inspired on DataFramesMeta and Query) that provides a set of macros to simplify operations on tabular data
+- **JuliaDBMeta**, a package inspired on DataFramesMeta and Query and built on top of JuliaDB, provides a set of macros to manipulate tabular data (filter, transform, split-apply-combine, etc...)
 --
-- JuliaDBMeta pipeline: JuliaDBMeta operations can be concatenated and then piped into a **StatPlots**-powered statistical visualization
+- JuliaDBMeta operations can be concatenated and the result can then be piped into a **StatPlots**-powered statistical visualization
 --
 - **Interact** package allows to run these manipulations and visualizations from a "hackable" and composable GUI

 ---

-# Exploiting JuliaDB's technical advantages
+# Exploiting JuliaDB's features

 <div style="display: flex; orientation: row;">
     <div style="width: 47%; text-align:center;">